Mondelez commits $2 mn Covid-19 relief support to India

-New Delhi, May 4 (IANS) Mondelez International on Tuesday announced a contribution of $2 million as part of the company's Covid-19 relief efforts in India.
+New Delhi: Mondelez International on Tuesday announced a contribution of $2 million as part of the company's Covid-19 relief efforts in India.

 According to the company, this contribution will aid in the purchase of medical supplies and other critical equipment in the fight against the pandemic.